Comparison of C++ overloading and Julia multimethods

 spots = Cat( "Spots" )

 Let's implement the same textbook example in C++.
-Its code is in the file pets.cpp
+Its code is in the file pets.cpp.

-, because without it the compiler will give us an error.
-We cannot redefine a function that has not been defined, without it the compiler will return an error In function 'void encouter(Pet,Pet)': error: 'meets' was not declared in this scope
+We immediately see one advantage: in C++, you can add a field to an abstract type.
+Then we have to define the method meets because without it, the compiler will give us an error.
+We cannot redefine a function that has not been defined.
+Without it, the compiler returns an error.
+In function 'void encouter(Pet,Pet)': error: 'meets' was not declared in this scope.

 class Pet{